-Season 7 of Black Mirror is set to be released worldwide on April 7.
+Season 7 of Black Mirror is currently wowing audiences globally.
 This six-episode season continues the anthology’s tradition of exploring the dark intersections of technology, humanity, and society.
 From AI-driven immortality to invasive social media manipulation, and other unsettling themes…this series shows how life-saving technology can come at a sinister cost.
 Definitely, a must-watch show on Netflix Singapore.

 The gripping four-part British crime drama, Adolescence, is a though-provoking exploration of modern youth culture and its challenge.
 Each episode is shot in one single take and explores the tragic unravelling of a 13-year-old boy, Jamie Miller, accused of murdering his classmate, Katie Leonard.
 Certainly, an interesting watch for teenagers and parents with themes like cyberbullying, toxic masculinity, and the influence of social media.